Company Statement of Particulars

 Statement of Particulars to be supplied by new companies

-Under section 882 of the Taxes Consolidation Act 1997, every company which is incorporated or begins a trading activity in the State must give a Statement of Particulars to Revenue.
-This must be done within 30 days after the company begins trading.
+Every company which is incorporated or begins a trading activity in the State must give a Statement of Particulars to Revenue.
+This is done under section 882 of the Taxes Consolidation Act 1997 and within 30 days after the company begins trading.

 A Statement of Particulars is also required where: